Gomboc-AI/actions/terraform/remediate/README.md

 ## Quickstart guide

 We recommend starting with these two workflows:
-  - **On demand execution**: Trigger our action from GitHub's UI for a quick healthcheck
+  - **On Demand Execution**: Trigger our action from GitHub's UI for a quick healthcheck
-  - **Pull requests**: Trigger our action everytime you make changes to your IaC
+  - **On Pull Requests**: Trigger our action everytime you make changes to your IaC

 You can copy and paste these workflows from our [examples](/terraform/remediate/examples/).
 Otherwise, read on for more details.